Jennifer Fox (documentary filmmaker): Career

-After dropping out of NYU in 1981, Fox accompanied friend and classmate Gaby Bustros to her ancestral home in Beirut, a 200-year-old Ottoman palace that had been bombed during the Lebanese Civil War.
+In 1981, Fox left NYU to accompany her friend and classmate, Gaby Bustros, to her ancestral home in Beirut, a 200-year-old Ottoman palace that had been bombed during the Lebanese Civil War.
 Here, she filmed the documentary Beirut: The Last Home Movie (1987).
 A cinéma vérité-style documentary, Fox follows the Bustros family as they continue to live in their ruined mansion and survive the civil war.
 While the film was a critical success, winning for best Cinematography and the Grand Jury Prize for Best Documentary at the Sundance Film Festival in 1988, Fox suffered post traumatic stress disorder upon finishing the film.

 Fox's next project, An American Love Story (1999), was inspired by her own experiences of racism towards interracial relationships.
 While dating a black man in the early '90s, her shock towards the racism from strangers and family inspired her to create the cinéma vérité documentary about Bill Sims' and Karen Wilson's interracial relationship.
 The 10-part series first aired on September 12, 1999 on PBS and ran for five consecutive nights.
 Filming lasted over a year and a half, as Fox and one other crew member moved into the couple's Queen's apartment to chronicle their daily lives.
 Generating over 1,000 hours of film, the documentary covers everything from Bill's fluctuating career as a musician and Karen's declining health to the serious disapproval and ostracization the couple faced as they attempt to raise their family.
 The film won a Gracie Award for best Television Series in 2000, and was named "One of the Top Ten Television Series of 1999" by The New York Times.